tuckmeng/Collatz/README.md

 # Collatz

 This is my solution to the Collatz Conjecture from a non-mathematician point of view.
-Wrote this on 24 Nov 2021 Singapore time, revised on 25 Nov.
+Wrote this on 24 Nov 2021 Singapore time, revised on 25 Nov 2021.

 # Summary